What is Speciesism?

 “Chimps, Chickens and Communication” a Guest Blog by Miriam Jones

-A new study published in Current Biology proves (as if more evidence were needed) that, in the words of zoologist Matthew Cobb, “Humans aren’t quite so unique, after all.” The so-called news is that chimps will warn other chimps about a hazard if and only if the other chimps don’t already know about the danger.
+A new study published in Current Biology proves (as if more evidence were needed) that, in the words of zoologist Matthew Cobb, “Humans aren’t quite so unique, after all.”
+The so-called news is that chimps will warn other chimps about a hazard if and only if the other chimps don’t already know about the danger.

 This adds to the evidence that chimps not only use sound-symbols to convey meaning, as we do, but also that they have what psychologists call theory of mind: an awareness that others have mental states (such as knowing something or not) different than one’s own.

-Chickens are similarly flexible in their production of and responses to alarm cries.
 When a rooster spots a hawk or other potential predator in the sky, he shouts a sound-symbol that actually sounds a lot like the word HAWK.
 Everybody runs for cover without delay.
 Other roosters shout too, whether or not they’ve seen the threatening shadow in the sky.
 Hens join in, clucking in low foreboding tones.
 Nobody shuts up or steps back out into the open until the rooster who raised the original warning crows an “All Clear” signal.

 In contrast, if a rooster spots a fox or other potential predator on the ground, he makes a different warning sound.
 Then, everybody stops moving and looks around.
 The calls of roosters, then, are what researchers call functionally referential, encoding sufficient information about the circumstances of production for conspecifics to respond appropriately, even in the absence of contextual cues potentially provided by the non-vocal behavior of the sender.

-None of this is surprising.
 The ancestors of modern chickens evolved in the jungles of South Asia, where flocks did (and still do) forage amid dense foliage that prevents them from maintaining visual contact.
 Such circumstances presumably led to the development of language among our own ancestors.
 It’s only human hubris that leads us to be surprised when other animals turn out to have utilized some of the same strategies for survival as we did.

 And so we demand proof.
 And so scientists set up studies.